neogeny/TatSu/docs/syntax.rst

 Rules with Arguments
 ~~~~~~~~~~~~~~~~~~~~

-|TatSu| allows rules to specify `Python`_-style arguments:
+Rules may specify a list of arguments and keyword arguments by enclosing
+them in square brackets right after the rule name:

 .. code:: apl
     :force:

-    addition(Add, op='+')
-      =
-      addend '+' addend
+    addition[Add, op='+']: addend '+' addend
-      ;

-The arguments values are fixed at grammar-compilation time.
-An
-alternative syntax is available if no *keyword parameters* are
-required:
+Arguments within parenthesis are also available:

 .. code:: apl
     :force:

-    addition::Add, '+'
-      =
-      addend '+' addend
+    addition(Add, op='+'): addend '+' addend

-      ;
+The arguments values are fixed at grammar-compilation time.

-Semantic methods must be ready to receive any arguments declared in
+Semantic methods for rules with arguments must be ready to receive the
-the corresponding rule:
+arguments declared in the rule:

 .. code:: python